sneakylizard123-4/FTDIboard/README.md

 # FTDIboard

-FTDIboard is a compact USB-to-UART development interface with FT232RL, switchable 3.3V/5V logic, ESP-style auto-reset, ESD protection, and status LEDs.
+FTDIboard is a small USB-to-UART interface with FT232RL with switchable 3.3V/5V logic.

 ---